Top companies call Melbourne home

 US companies headquartered in Melbourne

-Case studies: US companies
+Case studies: North American companies

-European companies headquartered in Melbourne
+UK & European companies headquartered in Melbourne

 A global commodities company, one of the largest buyers and exporters of Australian grain.